Studying with us in 2021/22

 Want to qualify professionally with the Chartered Institute of Personnel and Development?
 Study an International Human Resource Management course at a fully-accredited CIPD centre with Birmingham City Business School.

-For part-time students it will run in the afternoon and evening over two years for the PG Diploma in International HRM stage, with an additional third year (part-time) for the MA in International HRM.
-For some sessions, full-time and part-time students will be taught together, allowing UK-based and international students the chance to share experiences and bring a global perspective to HR issues.
+If you wish to engage with this course part-time, the modules will run in the afternoon and evening over two years for the PG Diploma in International HRM stage, with an additional optional third year (part-time) for the MA in International HRM.
+For some sessions, full-time and part-time cohorts will be taught together, allowing you to the opportunity to share experiences with both UK-based and international students to incorporate a global perspective to HR issues.

-Completing the course part-time you will meet the requirements of the CIPD Advanced Diploma Award in Human Resources Management.
+By completing the course part-time you will meet the requirements of the CIPD Advanced Diploma Award in Human Resources Management.
+Upon successful completion of this course you will be eligible to upgrade to an Associate Member of the CIPD.

 One of the CIPD core modules requires you to apply the knowledge and skills gained on the course to conduct a piece of research on a ‘live’ HR issues and this further enhances individual skills and enhances employability.